JYC11/pullup_FrontLever/README.md

 2. Both can be scaled in difficulty

 ## What are we trying to find out?
-As written in the short one-liner, I am trying to find if the weighted pull up can be a good predictor of front lever ability.

-This is because in the bodyweight workout/calisthenics/streetworkout community there is much debate on whether a getting strong at weighted pull ups will allow you do a front lever without directly training for it.

-Now for people who don't train in this style(bodyweight exercises and it's many variants) or don't do strength training at all, I have to explain a few more concepts:
-1. The concept of carryover

-Carryover exaplained as simply as possible is "Being strong in exercise A will allow you to be strong in exercise B if both exercises use the same muscle(s)."

-2. The concept of specificity

-Specificity could be described loosely as one of many strength training "styles" or "techniques".
-The concept of specificity may be best described with an example:
-A weighted pull up specific training would revolve around the athlete doing mainly pull ups and it's many variations to specifically get strong at weighted pull ups.
-Other types of pulling would not take priority in weighted pull up specific training because it would/could interfere with getting stronger at the weighted pull up.

-3. The concept of scaling bodyweight exercises difficulty

 ## The survey

 ## The findings